Starmania (musical): Productions

-A comeback tour, directed by Thomas Jolly, Nicolas Ghesquière and Victor Le Masne (Housse de Racket), was announced in 2020 and set to premiere in France on November 11, 2021.
-It was postponed to November 8, 2022, because of the COVID-19 pandemic The new production rose up to the high expectations of the audience.
-It played for two seasons in Paris as well as two France/Switzerland/Belgium tours and a Quebec stretch in August 2024.
-Jolly, Le Masne, as well as Starmania scenographer Emmanuelle Le Favre and lighting designer Thomas Dechandon all went on to join the creative team which worked on the Paris 2024 Olympics and Paralympics Ceremonies.
+A comeback tour, directed by Thomas Jolly, Nicolas Ghesquière and Victor Le Masne, was announced in 2020 and set to premiere in France on 11 November 2021.
+It was postponed to 8 November 2022, because of the COVID-19 pandemic.
+It played for two seasons in Paris, as well as two tours across France, Switzerland and Belgium, and a Quebec stretch in August 2024.
+Jolly, Le Masne, as well as Starmania scenographer Emmanuelle Le Favre and lighting designer Thomas Dechandon all went on to join the creative team which worked on the 2024 Olympics and Paralympics ceremonies.

-Plot outline
+Plot

-In a nebulous future, Monopolis, the capital of the recently united Occident, is terrorized by the Black Stars, a gang headed by Johnny Rockfort.
-Rockfort dances to the tune of Sadia, an ambiguously gendered student-agitator, originally from the upper crust, who calls herself a "transvestite".
-They meet at the Underground Café, under the amused gaze of Marie-Jeanne, a waitress who feels her job makes her robotic.
+In a nebulous future, Monopolis – the new capital of the recently united Occident – is terrorized by the Black Stars (Étoiles Noires), a gang led by Johnny Rockfort.
+Johnny acts under the sway of Sadia, a high-society turncoat and aspiring revolutionary who cross-dresses at night to descend into the criminal underworld and issue orders.
+The two frequently meet at the Underground Café under the amused gaze of Marie-Jeanne, a waitress who feels her monotonous job is turning her into a robot.

-Above the café stands the Golden Tower, a 121-floor building that serves as the headquarters for Zéro Janvier, a real estate tycoon and billionaire.
-Janvier is running for the presidency of the Occident on a law and order, anti-immigration platform.
-He touts the construction of the "new atomic world" as well as the conquest of space.
-His opponent (who does not appear in every production) is the Gourou Marabout, a conspiracy theorist who advocates a return to nature and hosts drug-fuelled therapy sessions/orgies.
-The Black Stars, under Sadia's leadership, vow to take down Zéro Janvier.
+Rising directly above the café is the Golden Tower (Tour Dorée), a 100-story skyscraper housing the headquarters of Zéro Janvier, a billionaire real estate tycoon running for president of the Occident.
+His political opponent (who does not appear in every production) is Gourou Marabout, a conspiracy theorist who advocates a return to nature and hosts drug-fueled orgies.
+Janvier, who campaigns on a platform of strict law and order and advocates for the creation of a "new atomic world", becomes the sworn enemy of Johnny and his gang.
+Under Sadia's leadership, the Black Stars vow to bring Janvier down.

-Against this background, three parallel relationships play out: Marie-Jeanne's unrequited love for Ziggy, a homosexual record dealer who dreams of fame; the sensational romance of Zéro Janvier and Stella Spotlight, a depressed ex-sex symbol who has just retired from the silver screen; and the passion of Johnny Rockfort and Cristal, the true nexus of the plot.
+Against this backdrop, three parallel love stories unfold: Marie-Jeanne's unrequited love for Ziggy, a gay record dealer aspiring to break through as a dancer; the romance between Zéro Janvier and Stella Spotlight, a famous sex symbol who has just retired from cinema; and the passionate relationship between Johnny Rockfort and television presenter Cristal, which forms the core of the narrative.